 - 3. When phoning the O.R. the student must identify herself/himself and ask for the name of the person taking the message.
 If you cannot reach a staff member before 6:00 am, keep trying back until you do. - 4.
-Should illness or injury occur during the clinical day, the student should notify the clinical instructor immediately; the clinical instructor will then inform the student of what procedures to take. - 5.
-No call/No Show Policy: A student who does not follow the call in procedure will be classified as "No Show".
-On the second "No Show" over the course of the ENTIRE clinical portion, the assumption will be made that the student has withdrawn from the clinical portion of the Surgical Technology Program.
-The student will be formally withdrawn by the Program Director or Clinical Coordinator/Instructor.
-There will also be a 5 point deduction from faculty evaluations for a no call/no show.
+Should illness or injury occur during the clinical day, the student must notify the clinical instructor immediately; the clinical instructor will then inform the student of what procedures to take. - 5.
+No Call/No Show Policy: A student who does not follow the call-in procedure will be classified as "No Show".
+On the second "No Show" over the course of the ENTIRE clinical portion, the student will be formally withdrawn by the Program Director or Clinical Coordinator/Instructor.
 Any student that has a no call/no show will automatically be placed on probation.
 See an explanation of Probation under the Special Requirements heading.